sdroege/gstreamer-rs/docs/gstreamer/docs.md

 # Returns

-the `ElementFactory` used for creating this element. no refcounting is needed.
+the `ElementFactory` used for creating this element or `None` if element has not been registered (static element). no refcounting is needed.
 <!-- trait ElementExt::fn get_metadata -->
 Get metadata with `key` in `klass`.